triplemeng/hierarchical-attention-model/README.md

    if you only want to use the latest check point to do the evaluation:

    python models.py -r True -e 0

+5. visualization

+The visualization module is embeded in models.py.
+A few examples are contained in the visualization folder.
+Use any html reader to display the results.